CodePushGo/website/src/content/blog/en/api-key-security-for-app-store-compliance.md

 ### API Key Encryption

 [Encrypting API keys](https://capgo.app/docs/webapp/api-keys/) adds another layer of security.
-Capgo, for example, uses end-to-end encryption for app updates.
+CodePushGo, for example, uses end-to-end encryption for app updates.

-> "The only solution with true end-to-end encryption, others just sign updates" - Capgo [\[1\]](https://capgo.app/)
+> "The only solution with true end-to-end encryption, others just sign updates" - CodePushGo [\[1\]](https://capgo.app/)

 To encrypt API keys, use reliable encryption algorithms.
 Below is an example of encrypting an API key with AES-256-GCM in Node.js: